tilezen/vector-datasource/docs/layers.md

 * `name` - Generally the name the locals call the feature, in the local script.

-We support several additional name related properties (`optional`):
+It supports several additional name related properties (`optional`):

 * `alt_name`
 * `int_name`